egcharchi/yolo/explanation.md

 I am yet to successfully deploy on a cloud service provider, I am working on heroku.
 ## Best Practices Followed - image tagging
 Images were pulled, built and tagged using semver convention [repository]/[image]:[tag] in which the tag consists of [version.subversion.patch] eg. 1.0.0

+## Running on Vagrant and Provisioning with Ansible - IP03